-A signed letter from the borrower disclosing the purpose of the cash-out must be obtained on all cash-out transactions.
+A signed Business Purpose & Occupancy Affidavit is also required on all investment property cash-out transactions.
+Net proceeds may only be utilized for business purposes as prescribed on the affidavit.
 The purpose of the cash-out should also be reflected on the loan application.